Nashville Coin & Currency, Inc.

 The Spot Price.

-The term "spot" refers to the current delivery price on futures contracts for precious metals.
+The term "SPOT" refers to the current delivery price on futures contracts for precious metals.
 In other words, if you want to buy physical metal and take immediate delivery, then the "Spot" price would apply.
-If you merely wanted to speculate in the short-term on the metals and did not want to actually own the metal, then you could use the Futures Market to buy and sell metal on paper only.
-That is VERY RISKY and not for the typical investor.
+If you merely wanted to speculate on the metals and did not want to actually own the physical metal, then you could use the Futures Market to buy and sell metal on paper only.
+Paper Futures represent physical metal, but are very risky and not for the typical investor.
 We will not go deeply into that, but understand that if the market turns against you, you could lose ALL of your paper investment.
 On the other hand, by owning the physical metal themselves, you only make or lose money when you sell them.
-No one will call you up for more margin money and if you don't like the current prices, you are not forced to sell it.
+No one will call you for more margin money and if you don't like the current prices, you are not forced to sell it.
 You just hold on until you decide to sell the metal.

-When you look in the business section of the newspaper, you will often see quotes like
+When you look in the business section of the newspaper or internet sites, you will often see quotes like:

 These are futures contracts for large amounts of metal where producers and heavy users of gold can "hedge" their positions for the future.
 As long as you sell your contract before it expires, you don't actually have to take possession of the metals.
 The nearest dated contract is the one that will be used to establish the "SPOT" price.
 There is often a small adjustment factor added to or subtracted from that month's futures to derive the SPOT price that the physical market will use.
-It seems complicated, but rest assured that you can always call us up and just ask "what is the current spot price of gold (or silver, etc)?
+It seems complicated, but rest assured that you can always easily check the current spot price of gold or other precious metals on our website.

-Now that we understand that the futures prices are only on paper and that the Spot price is for actual buying and selling of the metals, how do we know how much a particular gold coin will cost in relation to Spot?
-The Premium comes into play.
-What quantity of pieces and of what size items we are buying determines the Premium.
-Most governments that sell precious metals coins sell them in 4 or 5 sizes that range from 1/20 ounce up to 1 ounce.
-Common sense tells us that the cost to produce ten small 1/10 ounce coins will be greater than the minting cost to produce just one 1 ounce coin, even though we still end up with an ounce of metal either way.
+Now that we understand that the futures prices are only on paper and that the Spot price is for actual buying and selling of the physical metals, how do we know how much a particular gold coin will cost in relation to Spot?
+Now the Premium comes into play.
+What quantity of items, and of what sized items, one is buying determines the Premium.
+Most government mints that sell precious metals coins sell them in 4 or 5 sizes that range from 1/20 of an ounce, up to 1 full ounce.
+Common sense tells us that the cost to produce ten small 1/10 ounce coins will be greater than the minting cost to produce just one 1 ounce coin, even though we still end up with a net ounce of metal either way.
 So for practical sake, buying the larger size coins gives you the most metal for the money.
 The smaller coins are still useful though for rounding an amount purchased up or down, for jewelry use, or perhaps for bartering.

 The Premium.